billthefarmer/ctuner/windows/Readme.txt

 audio filter on the input.
 This is intended to make it easier to tune low notes by reducing the level of harmonics.
 The display lock tick box may be used to lock the display.
 The resize tick box may be used to resize the display.
-The tremolo tick box may be used to display multiple tuning values.
+The multiple tick box may be used to display multiple tuning values.
 The slider below and the + and - buttons allow the reference to be adjusted.